Average Rent in Brookline, MA

 Median household income, population, median age, commute time, Census median rent, and rent as percentage of income come from the U.S. Census Bureau's American Community Survey 5-year estimates, the most recent complete release.

-Cost of living and demographic figures are refreshed annually.
+Cost of living and demographic figures were last published in 2023.

 Compare